Welcome guest You're not logged in. 314 users online, thereof 0 logged in

 There are many real-life problems, which can be reduced to graph-theoretic problems.
 Some examples are:

-- In a given country, how many ways accessible by a car (streets, highways) are there between two cities \(A\) and \(B\), such that one can visit both cities exactly once, without visiting any of the cities in-between more then once?
+In a given country, how many ways accessible by a car (streets, highways) are there between two cities \(A\) and \(B\), such that one can visit both cities exactly once, without visiting any of the cities in-between more than once?

-- What is the smallest number of colors needed to color any given map of countries in such a way that none of two countries have the same color?
+What is the smallest number of colors needed to color any given map of countries in such a way that none of the two countries have the same color?

-By means of the graph theory, such problems can be reduces to structures known as graphs, flows and networks, with the properties of which graph theory deals.
-Methods developed in graph theory to solve analogous problems for graphs, flows and networks can be used to solve the above real-life problems.
+By means of the graph theory, such problems can be reduced to structures known as graphs, flows and networks, with the properties of which graph theory deals.
+Methods developed in graph theory to solve analogous problems for graphs, flows, and networks can be used to solve the above real-life problems.